srdjan/react-multistep/README.md

 #
-#### There are two ways to configure Multistep, preferred way is `Inline` chiled components (with the new feature that allows controlling the navigation based on the current step's form validation):
+#### There are two ways to configure Multistep component, preferred way is with `Inlined` child components.
+Using this approach, enables the new feature that allows controlling the navigation based on the current step's form validation:

 ```javascript
 <Multistep activeStep={1} showNavigation={true}>